Pet Insurance Waiting Periods: Accident, Illness, Orthopedic

 The three waiting period types

 Covers everything non-orthopedic and non-accident: GI illness, infections, cancer, kidney disease, heart disease, allergies.
-Two weeks is the modal industry standard; 30 days is more conservative and used by older carriers.
+Florida law caps the illness waiting period at 30 days.
+Most national carriers use 14 days; 30 days is more conservative and used by some older carriers.

 Covers cruciate ligament disease, hip dysplasia, elbow dysplasia, patellar luxation, IVDD.
-The longest waiting period because orthopedic disease often has a multi-month pre-clinical phase.
-Reducible to 14 days at several carriers via a vet-confirmed musculoskeletal exam at enrollment.
+Florida HB 655 caps the orthopedic waiting period at 30 days statewide.
+Outside Florida, the orthopedic waiting period can extend to 6 months, often reducible to 14 days with a clean vet exam at enrollment.

 Carrier-by-carrier comparison